clarkeash/turbine/README.md

 ### Create new laravel application

-Install with no starter kit etc, and run migrations.
+Install with no starter kit etc.

 ```shell
 laravel new my-app